 Look Younger With Blepharoplasty!

-If you are looking for a solution to lower eyelid wrinkles in Santa Monica, our team at Westside Face has the procedure for you.
-Blepharoplasty is an eyelid surgery Santa Monica that is conducted on eyelids that are drooping, sagging, or generally obscuring their field of vision.
+Most patients seek a long-lasting solution to minimize eyelid wrinkles.
+At Westside Face, our team can recommend a range of invasive and non-invasive options that are sure to fit your needs.
+If you are specifically looking for eyelid treatments in Los Angeles, we perform a blepharoplasty.
+It is surgically conducted on eyelids that are drooping, sagging, or generally obscuring their field of vision.
 Eyelids tend to be the part of the face that first shows the signs of aging since the skin in that area is thinner than any other.
 Not only do drooping eyelids tend to make one appear older and more tired, they also can also impair your ability to see objects located within your peripheral vision.

 Undergoing a blepharoplasty means the surgeon will tighten eyelid tissues and muscles while removing excess fat and skin.
 The procedure is safe and has been known to cause little to no side effects.

 Almost anyone is eligible for a blepharoplasty as long as you are generally healthy.
 However, it is probably best that you do not smoke, which causes eye creasing.
 You should also have basically healthy facial muscles and tissue, and not suffer from any extraneous eye conditions.

 A blepharoplasty can be either a cosmetic procedure or a functional one, depending on the reason why one would decide on getting it done.
 A functional blepharoplasty is done to remove any excess skin that may obscure one’s vision, and the procedure is usually medically necessary, and covered by most insurance companies.